nehakalra54/acrolinx-sidebar-demo-osx/README.md

 	![Highlight](./doc/Highlight.png)

-10. Click a suggestion replaces the text in the document.
+10. Clicking a suggestion replaces the text in the document.

-Note: If you edit the document manually then you have to run another check to update the cards in the sidebar for  highlighting and replacements to work properly.
+Note: If you edit the document manually, then you have to run another check to update the cards in the sidebar for  highlighting and replacements to work properly.

 #Writing new Acrolinx Sidebar Plugin